2020 Calabasas helicopter crash: Flight

 SCT made its first contact with Zobayan at 9:40 a.m.
-(17:40 UTC), confirming the helicopter's altitude and continued operation under VFR conditions; SCT informed Zobayan that at the aircraft's current altitude and position, they would lose communication and radar contact shortly, advising him to ”squawk VFR” (transmit transponder code 1200) until he could contact Camarillo on the radio.
+(17:40 UTC), confirming the helicopter's altitude and continued operation under VFR conditions; SCT informed Zobayan that at the aircraft's current altitude and position, they would lose communication and radar contact shortly, advising him to "squawk VFR" (transmit transponder code 1200) until he could contact Camarillo on the radio.
 By 9:42 a.m.
 (17:42 UTC), the helicopter had started following the Ventura Freeway west, entering more hilly terrain at the western edge of the San Fernando Valley.
 The SCT controller was relieved by a different controller at 9:43 a.m.
 (17:43 UTC).
 At 9:44:34 a.m.
-(17:44:34 UTC), Zobayan advised SCT that N72EX would be climbing above the cloud cover; the relieving SCT controller asked Zobayan to identify and asked if he were requesting flight following, a tracking service that would have provided the VFR flight with continuous verbal updates on air traffic.
+(17:44:34 UTC), Zobayan advised SCT that N72EX would be climbing above the cloud cover; the relieving SCT controller asked Zobayan to identify and asked if he was requesting flight following, a tracking service that would have provided the VFR flight with continuous verbal updates on air traffic.
 Zobayan confirmed that he was, and in response to a question about his intentions, advised air traffic control at 9:45:15 a.m.
 (17:45:15 UTC) that he would level out at 4000 ft; this was the last transmission made by Zobayan.